FAQs

 The nearest, main line train station is Bedford (Thameslink) with regular trains from Kings Cross.
 From there, you will be able to take buses (No.41) to the village of Turvey (direction Northampton).
 Otherwise, taxis are available at the train station and cost around £15 for a 15 minute journey.

 Turvey itself has two general village shops (one includes a Post Office), an excellent butcher’s shop, and two pubs.
 There is a footpath that connects the campsite to the village (15 minute walk).
-Please shop locally where possible.

 Olney, only four miles away, is a lovely small market town that has a Co-Op, a small Sainsbury’s, a market on Thursdays and a really good deli, plus several restaurants and takeaways and many other interesting shops.

 There are several market towns and historic villages in the area that offer good options for food and general shopping and also for exploration.
-These nearest, Bedford (8 miles), has a large Sainsbury’s on our side of the town.
+The nearest, Bedford (8 miles), has a large Sainsbury’s on our side of the town.
 Slightly further afield, the village of Ampthill (15 miles) has a Waitrose.
 Further afield, Dunstable (28 miles) is another historic market town.

 Local attractions include Woburn Safari Park, Whipsnade Zoo and Dunstable Downs within the Chilterns (AONB), the highest point in Bedfordshire.